-Selected as a Fellow in the Construction Lawyers Society of America, an invitation-only, selective and limited membership international association of the world’s best construction lawyers.
+Selected as a Fellow in the Construction Lawyers Society of America, an invitation-only, selective and limited membership national association of the country’s best construction lawyers.

 The Best Lawyers in America© — selected for inclusion in The Best Lawyers in America© since 2019 for Construction Law.